annalisa144/reverdecer/_posts/2019-01-30-butterfly-food.md

 We celebrate with our neighbors that [Tostada and Guayaba](https://reverdecer.annalisagross.com/2018/12/04/saying-goodbye-to-booker/) are now sterilized - no new puppies in this stretch of Monico Arias!

-A few weeks ago a dog lashed out at us as we biked to [Cafe Gabi's for coffee](https://reverdecer.annalisagross.com/2018/11/17/cheap-eats/), right at a corner, and of course, not on a paved road (so extra dangerous for bike maneuvers).
+A few weeks ago a dog lunged out at us as we biked to [Cafe Gabi's for coffee](https://reverdecer.annalisagross.com/2018/11/17/cheap-eats/).
+He barked ferociously, inches from our skin.
+This was at a corner, and of course, not on a paved road (so extra dangerous for bike maneuvers).
 Dogs that get in biting range when I'm on a bike *freak me out* because they're risking life and limb to intimidate.

 On our way home I decided to just walk my bike so at least I wouldn't fall if he came at me again.
 At walking pace I could see how this gorgeous brown dog (looks like our cousin-dog Bailey, so maybe part German pointer, part lab?) was a mere sketelon.
 I decided to make friends and try to help.